you06/go-mikadzuki/doc/graph.md

 # Graph

-This document describe graph and the dependency deduction of it.
+This document describes graph and the dependency deduction of it.

 ## Graph samples